Grants for Women Going Back to School

 The amount awarded depends on financial need, the tuition costs of the school chosen, status as a full-time or part-time student, and how long the student plans to attend school.
 Pell grants are by far the easiest to obtain since they’re issued by the Federal Government and based solely on need as long as other basic requirements are met.
 Students can apply for Pell Grants online which ensures the fastest response time to an application.

-The two things most important in applying for Pell Grants is to pay attention to the filing deadline for the school’s semester or term and to fill out the application completely.
+The two things most important in applying for Pell Grants are to pay attention to the filing deadline for the school’s semester or term and to fill out the application completely.

 The reason students should apply for Pell Grants first is because the Pell Grant application process uses the FAFSA system, which also is the application process for many other Federal programs for educational funding, whether they are needs based programs or merit based programs.
 Applying for Pell Grants gets student information into the system.